mwydmuch/napkinXC/README.md

 API may not be compatible between releases and some of the experimental features may not be documented.
 Do not hesitate to open an issue in case of a question or problem!

-The napkinXC is distributed under MIT license.
+The napkinXC is distributed under the MIT license.
 All contributions to the project are welcome!

 ## Python Quick Start and Documentation

-Python (3.5+) version of napkinXC can be easily installed from PyPy repository on Linux and MacOS, it requires modern C++17 compiler, CMake and Git installed:
+Install via pip:
 ```
 pip install napkinxc
 ```
+We provide precompiled wheels for many Linux distros, macOS, and Windows for Python 3.7+.
+In case there is no wheel for your os, it will be quickly compiled from the source.
+Compilation from source requires modern C++17 compiler, CMake, Git, and Python 3.7+ installed.

-or the latest master version directly from the GitHub repository (not recommended):
+The latest (master) version can be installed directly from the GitHub repository (not recommended):
 ```
 pip install git+https://github.com/mwydmuch/napkinXC.git
 ```

-Minimal example of usage:
+A minimal example of usage:
 ```
 from napkinxc.datasets import load_dataset
 from napkinxc.models import PLT